Practicing in Nature

 SCHEDULE

-9:00am- Arrive Lions Grove Group Picnic Area, Welcome and Brief Orientation
+9:00am- Arrive Lions Grove Group Picnic Area, Welcome and Orientation

 End of day